D7NAMITE/4_years_guarantees/README.md

 And for the best experience, I recommend you to:
 - Run the game on **Command Propmt** (You can directly access the game through 'main_game.py' file, just click it.)
 - Run the game in **Full-Screen**
-- Set the font to Courier New size 16 (the font effect the displaying effect).
+- Set the font to Courier New size 16.